-As business owners we want to have a very high probability of success when creating new products or services.
+As business owners, we want to have a very high probability of success when creating and launching a new product or service.

 Product creation is expensive and risky.
 A flop hurts.
 If it’s big enough it can even kill the business.

 Despite this, the product release process by most businesses is haphazard at best.
 Often it looks something like this:

 - They design a product or service they THINK their market will buy

 - Time, money and resources were spent creating the product or service

 - They add marketing to try to convince people to buy the product they’ve created

 Many business owners fool themselves into thinking that if their product is excellent, the market will buy.

 While “build it and they will come” makes a great movie plot, it’s a terrible business strategy.
 One which comes with a high degree of failure.
 You need a plan.